Fracticality-Protocol/FractalityV2Vault/README.md

 # Fractality V2 Vault

+## Technical Specification

+The design for this vault was written internally at Fractality.
+Please reach out to the team if you would like to see a copy.

 ## Differences from technical SPEC

 - We still had some references to 'withdrawal', when in reality we use redeem.
 Because of this I changed most references from 'withdrawal' to 'redeem'.
 For example, withdrawFeeBasisPoints to redeemFeeBasisPoints.